 However, the maximum threshold is 11% or lower.
 You also have the opportunity to revise your MP document and rescan.
 Group projects can decide which person of their group will use their account to scan -- the other accounts don't need to be used.

-- Log on with your email and your generated password from the email you received.
+- Log on with your NetID and password.

 - On the right, click "Upload a File" and upload your MP in its current state (.doc, pdf, etc).

 - Title the document- something like "MP1" and include your name or just initials.

 - Wait a few minutes as the document uploads- the scan will be performed automatically.